 Reportage International, Inc.

 Reportage International, Inc. is a nonprofit organization incorporated in Massachusetts in 2020 as the parent organization to the Social Documentary Network and ZEKE magazine.
 Our 501(c)(3) tax-exempt application was accepted by the IRS in March 2021.
 Click here for our authorization letter from the IRS.
 The Social Documentary Network, ZEKE magazine, and the Visual Literacy Project are projects of Reportage International.

 Barbara Ayotte, Concord, MA

 Barbara Ayotte is a communications and media strategist for leading nonprofit organizations and a writer, editor and life-long human rights advocate.
-She currently serves as the Director of Editorial Resources at GBH, the largest producer of public media content for PBS and partner to NPR and PRX.
+She currently serves as the Senior Director of Strategic Communitions at GBH, the largest producer of public media content for PBS and partner to NPR and PRX.
 She was the Senior Director of Strategic Communications for Management Sciences for Health, an international non-profit development organization working on global health issues in over 30 countries.
 Prior to that, Barbara was Director of Communications for Physicians for Human Rights and served as Communications Coordinator for the International Campaign to Ban Landmines, a co-recipient of the 1997 Nobel Peace Prize.
 Barbara has a B.A. in English from Boston College.

 Eric Luden, Cambridge, MA